shanego416/shop-site-template/README.md

 Template for small shop website for small business.

-This is not a real website rath a practice project.
+This is not a real website rather a practice project.